 2001 Audi RS4 (B5) review: Retro Road Test

-How do you follow up a cult car like the Audi RS2, the mid-1990s estate built by Porsche that ate TVRs for breakfast?
+How do you follow a cult car like the Audi RS2, the mid-1990s estate built by Porsche that ate TVRs (and Porsches) for breakfast?
 By doing the same again, of course.
-Only this time with even more.
+Only this time with more of everything.

-Cue the 1999 Audi RS4, the Avant wagon boasting a power output that, even today, looks impressive: 381hp from a Cosworth-developed 2.7-litre twin-turbo V6.
-Monster tyres were needed to deploy it, which required monster wheelarches to wrap around them.
+Enter the 1999 ‘B5’ Audi RS4: a wagon boasting a power output – 381hp from a Cosworth-developed 2.7-litre twin-turbo V6 – that looks impressive even today.
+Wide tyres were needed to deploy it, which required monster wheelarches to wrap around them.

 Chuck in grilles and gills aplenty, a stonking set of 18-inch alloys and one of the first deployments of dazzling-bright xenon headlights, and you may just have yourself a new cult car.
-More than two decades later, we rediscover it.
+A quarter of a century later, we rediscover it.

 What are its rivals?